 Decision & Pitch – While marketing places a limited role at this stage, the buyer is looking to make an informed decision.
 He may have been in touch with other companies and thus has put your firm on the shortlist to pitch.
 For that reason, presentation software that wows and impresses the audience is critical to the success of any marketing and sales campaign.
 The sales teams at this stage is utilizing their tool of choice to come in and showcase their product/service to the buyer.

 Purchase/Buy – At this stage, there is a confluence between the sales and marketing funnels.
 All the hard work placed by both the sales and marketing teams occur at this stage.
 A sales team cannot close more deals without more opportunities.
 And a marketing team cannot have success without a sales team “converting” those leads and prospects into customers.
-The hope is that both sales and markets has done it’s job in improving the conversions at each stage of the funnel utilizing traditional marketing and sales skills while implementing tools that will allow them to be effective.
+The hope is that both sales and markets has done it’s job in improving the conversions at each stage of the funnel utilizing traditional marketing and sales skills while implementing tools and collecting user and customer feedback along the way that will allow them to be effective.

 Sales and marketing has always played an important role in working together to bring in more ready customers to organizations.
 The two do not and should not work in a vacuum.
 It’s like a relay race in which the marketing team will pay the baton over to the sales team.
 There are many tools on the market that are meant to help the teams collaborate, be more effective, and produce more buyers.
 As marketing and sales continue to evolve, we will continue to see the two department meld into one.